-This certificate is designed for those who want to study in the various schools of Global University but do not want to study for a degree.
-However, all of the credits earned for this certificate can be transferred to a degree program.
+This certificate is designed for those who want to study in Global University's various schools but do not want to pursue a degree.
+However, all the credits earned for this certificate can be transferred to a degree program.

 Undergraduate Certificates